-Every early summer there is still a balloon festival for children in my home town of Wallenhorst.
-The postcards at the end of the strings refer to the young addressees and ask for them to be returned in a dear, recently learned handwriting.
-At the beginning of each summer, I, too, said goodbye to a helium-filled, red balloon in the blue sky in childlike anticipation.
+Still, every early summer a balloon festival for kids takes place in my home town.
+The postcards at the end of each string refers to a young addressee and asks for them to be returned in a dear, recently learned handwriting.
+At the beginning of each summer, I, too, said goodbye to a helium-filled, red balloon in the blue sky with childlike anticipation.
 I never got an answer.

-Today I am still fascinated by the uncertainty of landing.
+Covid times.
+The pandemic lets us withdraw into weightlessness.
+What happens in the meantime is an up and down for our minds and the moment of "being able to fly again" is a moment too long in coming.
+Today I am still fascinated by the uncertainty of landing and floating.
 The winds and gravity act on the light missile and open up a state for which humans have chosen a simple word: chance.